samuel-lucas6/Kryptor/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature
 title: ''
 labels: feature request
 assignees: Kryptor-Software